Salaah01/bidnamic-python-challenge/web/data_cleaners/README.md

 ## Creating Custom Cleaning Strategies
 Let's suppose we want to create a cleaning strategy that removes all rows with a `status` of `DISABLED` on data that we intend to load into the `Campaign` model.

-If the strategy is generic and could possibly be used by other apps, it should be placed in `data_cleaners.method.py`.
+If the strategy is generic and could possibly be used by other apps, it should be placed in `data_cleaners/methods.py`.
 Otherwise, it should be placed in a local app directory.
-This is to prevent `methods.py` for being cluttered.
+This is to prevent `methods.py` for becoming cluttered.

 For our example, we will create a new file `campaigns/cleaning_methods.py` with the following code:
 ```python